5l1v3r1/dashboard-3/readme.md

 # Dashboard
 ![StandardJS](https://github.com/userdashboard/dashboard/workflows/standardjs/badge.svg) ![Test suite](https://github.com/userdashboard/dashboard/workflows/test-user-ui/badge.svg) ![Test suite](https://github.com/userdashboard/dashboard/workflows/test-administrator-ui/badge.svg) ![Test suite](https://github.com/userdashboard/dashboard/workflows/test-user-api/badge.svg) ![Test suite](https://github.com/userdashboard/dashboard/workflows/test-administrator-api/badge.svg)

-When you want to write a web app you have to create authentication and account management and lots of other stuff each time.
-Dashboard bundles all of this repeatative boilerplate into a parallel web server so your web app has fewer responsibilities.

-After you set up a copy of Dashboard server you have a complete user and administrator interface with all the basic user functionality like registering and changing passwords provided by Dashboard.
+Dashboard provides the user boilerplate web apps require so you can skip the boring stuff and write smaller apps.

-Then you write your application server using your preferred language and have it serve your guest landing page on `/` and your application on `/home`, and any other URLs your application needs.
+You write your application in your preferred language and it serves your guest landing page on `/` and your web app on `/home`, and any other URLs your application needs.

 Users browse your dashboard server's address and it may serve its own content or proxy your application server.
-Dashboard tells your server who the user is and you can access more information through APIs.
-Your content can occupy the entire page or be served within a generic template with header, navigation bar and content sections.
-You can make your own template too and serve CSS to style Dashboard's content.
+Your server is told who the user is, and can access more information through APIs.

+You can style Dashboard content to look like your application, configure registration information, add modules for organizations and subscriptions and more.

 Dashboard is written in NodeJS and supports local file system, Redis, PostgreSQL and S3 for data storage.
-Dashboard modules are distributed using NPM and their `src/www` folders get merged to add UI and API routes.
-There is test coverage for all UI and API routes and the UI is documented with screenshots at multiple resolutions.

-The Organizations module adds a complete invitation-based membership system for your users.
-The Stripe Connect module adds a complete custom integration ready for your users to receive payouts.
-The Stripe Subscriptions module adds everything you need to start a Subscription SaaS.

 ## Support and contributions